CodingBeagle/2d-beagle/learnings/vulkan/basic_concepts.md

 - #define the appropriate preprocessor symbol prior to including the vulkna.h header file or,
 - include vulkan_core.h and any native platform headers, followed by the appropriate platform-specific header.

+## Swap Chain

+A swap chain in a collection of presentable images that are used for rendering and display.

 ## Logical Device

 A logical device represents an interface to an underlying physical device.